Second Battle of Pyramid Lake: Battle

 Colonel Hays retraced Ormsby's path along the Truckee River and encamped near present-day Wadsworth.
-There, Captain Stewart joined the volunteers with Colonel Hays in overall command.
+There, Captain Stewart and his volunteers joined Colonel Hays under his command.

-On June 2, the battle began when Hays sent out an advance party of two companies, while the main force moved eight miles downriver from their camp, much more cautiously than Ormsby had before.
-The advance party, moving toward the Paiute village, encountered the remains of Ormsby's command on the previous battlefield that remained unburied.
-The Paiutes then made a rapid advance upon the soldiers in the shape of a wedge.
-The advance party made a hasty withdrawal.
+On June 2, the battle began when Hays sent out an advance party of two companies out toward the Paiute village while the main force moved eight miles downriver from their camp, taking much more caution than Ormsby had.
+The advance party encountered the unburied remains of Ormsby's soldiers at the previous battle site.
+The Paiutes then rapidly advanced in wedge formation upon the soldiers who made a hasty withdrawal.

-Colonel Hays selected an ideal location to make a stand.
-It was a narrow canyon, about a mile wide, anchored to the west by steep mountains of the Virginia Range.
+Colonel Hays selected a narrow canyon about a mile wide as the spot to make a stand.
+At its west were the steep mountains of the Virginia Range.
 To the east ran the Truckee River.
 Both geographical features prevented any flanking maneuver by the natives.
 A rocky butte lay in the center of the field.
-To the west of this butte, rain had cut lateral gullies into the sandy ground, providing natural breastworks, which either side could have used to make successive stands in the case he was forced to retreat.
+To the west of this butte, rain had cut lateral gullies into the sandy ground, providing natural breastworks, which either side could have used to make successive stands if forced to retreat.

-The Paiute charge had taken possession of the butte and now extended their own line from the river well into the rocks of the mountains to the west.
-The Paiutes had advanced so quickly that all geographical features advantageous to the fight were now in their hands.
-The soldiers were forced to deploy on level ground to the south.
-Captain Stewart deployed his regulars in a skirmish line to the west of the butte along the base of the mountains, while the volunteers formed to the east along the river.
+The Paiute charge had taken possession of the butte and they now extended their own line from the river well into the rocks of the mountains to the west.
+The Paiutes had advanced and held all the geographical features advantageous to the fight and the soldiers were forced to deploy on level ground to the south.
+Captain Stewart ordered his regulars into a skirmish line to the west of the butte along the base of the mountains, while the volunteers formed to the east along the river.